bachelor-2014/report/v2/software.md

 An important part of the design of the software core has been to ensure that it is kept modular with the intention of making it possible to extend it with more hardware options in the future.
-Modularity is achieved by making components for each feature of the robot encapsulating the functionality in a single place.
+Modularity is achieved by making components for each feature of the robot encapsulate the functionality in a single place.
 A component is then defined in the configuration file to signal to the software that it should be available.
 Implementing a component can be done by using the following steps: